top of page

 Contributed by Abi Woodliffe-Thomas

-Before we get into the science behind the nutritional benefits on bone health, it is important to understand what osteoporosis is and how it can develop.
-When linking to disordered eating patterns, low oestrogen levels are the main driver to significant losses in bone density, as well as the undernourishment of fuel that supports bone health.
-Individuals with disordered eating, specifically anorexia, often produce cortisol (stress hormone) in excess which triggering bone loss.
+Before we get into the link between nutritional science and bone health, it is important to understand what osteoporosis is and how it can develop.
+With disordered eating patterns, low oestrogen levels are the main driver of significant losses in bone density, as well as undernourishment which means a shortage in the building blocks for healthy bones.
+Individuals with eating disorders, such as anorexia nervosa, often produce cortisol (the stress hormone) in excess which triggers bone loss.

 What is osteoporosis?

-Osteoporosis is a disease that weakens bones to the point where they are at a heightened susceptibility to break, and more often than not, osteoporosis affects bones in the hip, spine and wrist.
+Osteoporosis is a disease that weakens bones and causes reduced bone density leading to a heightened susceptibility to break.
+Osteoporosis often affects bones in the hip, spine and wrist.

-While osteoporosis can be avoided, there are some important risk factors to be aware of for developing the degenerative bone condition (1):
+While osteoporosis can be avoided, there are some important risk factors to be aware of for developing this degenerative bone condition (1):

-1. Gender - Females are at an increased risk compared to males, and even more at risk if their mother or family member have had the condition
+1. Gender - Females (particularly post-menopause) are at an increased risk compared to males, and even more at risk if their mother or family member had the condition

 2. Poor lifestyle – Smoking, excessive caffeine and alcohol intake, with the absence of exercise can increase risk of osteoporosis

-3. Poor nutrition – Linking to disordered eating habits, malnutrition can enhance the development of osteoporosis as the body hasn’t got enough nutrients in order to protect, build and strengthen bones
+3. Poor nutrition – Restrictive, disordered eating habits such as under eating can contribute to malnutrition.
+Malnutrition can enhance the development of osteoporosis as the body doesn’t receive enough nutrients in order to protect, build and strengthen bone matter

-4. Amenorrhea (loss of menstrual cycle) – One of the biggest warning signs for disordered eating is also a red flag for osteoporosis, this is due to the reduction in oestrogen levels which effect calcium uptake and absorption in bones.
+4. Amenorrhea (loss of menstrual cycle) – This warning sign for disordered eating is also a red flag for osteoporosis.
+This is due to the reduction in oestrogen levels which effect calcium uptake and absorption in bones.

 People often get confused between osteoporosis and osteopenia.
 Osteopenia is the stage before osteoporosis which is characterised by a lower than average bone density for your age, yet not low enough to be classified as osteoporosis.

 The main difference between the two is the severity of bone loss.
-Although osteopenia is characterised by bone loss that is less severe than that of osteoporosis, the risk of fractures is still high in osteopenia compared to normal bone, yet lower than someone with osteoporosis
+Although osteopenia is characterised by bone loss that is less severe than that of osteoporosis, the risk of fractures is still elevated compared to normal bone.

 Is osteoporosis reversible?

 You can reverse the consequence of osteoporosis; however, you cannot completely reverse the condition.
-There are varying degrees of the severity of osteoporosis and treatment, be it exercise, weight maintenance and/or nutrition can prevent the condition from worsening.
+There are varying degrees of osteoporosis severity and several treatments, be it exercise, weight maintenance and/or nutrition can prevent the condition from worsening.

 Can amenorrhea impact bone health?

-Amenorrhea has a profound impact on a female’s bone density, specifically in adolescence and early 20's as this is a critical period for bone health.
+Amenorrhea has a profound impact on a female’s bone density, specifically in adolescence and early 20's as this is a critical period for bone health where bone mass is being laid down.
 The amount of bone being laid down is enhanced by factors such as calcium intake, vitamin D and a balance of good nutrition and exercise.
 (3)

-Amenorrhea is commonly exacerbated by overtraining and under-fueling which can lead to a decrease in body weight and essential hormones like oestrogen and progesterone.
-Oestrogen and progesterone are needed to lay down new bone so a reduction in these hormones means that bone is unable to be built up as it needs to.
+Amenorrhea is commonly exacerbated by overtraining (see: Unhealthy Exercise in Eating Disorders) and under-fueling which can lead to a decrease in body weight and essential hormones like oestrogen and progesterone.
+Oestrogen and progesterone are needed to lay down new bone matter so a reduction in these hormones means that bone is unable to be built up as it needs to.

 The effects of nutrition on bone health

-There are three key nutrients that are needed for good bone health:
+There are 3 key nutrients that are needed for good bone health:

 Calcium